Dr. Randi Fredricks

 Complementary and Alternative Medicine (CAM) is known by many names, including natural therapeutics, natural therapies, and complementary and alternative therapies.
 The methods that fall under these terms can, in some instances, be as useful for treating psychiatric conditions as they are for medical conditions.

-My book, Healing & Wholeness: Complementary and Alternative Therapies for Mental Health, contains thousands of studies that have successfully used complementary and alternative therapies in the treatment of mental health.
+My books contain thousands of studies that have successfully used complementary and alternative therapies in the treatment of mental health.
 Many of these therapies are associated with a movement in psychology known as “Transpersonal Psychology.”

 For over a hundred years, psychologists have developed numerous theories that can be useful in psychotherapy.
 Although I draw on different theories, I primarily use transpersonal psychology because it focuses on mind, body, and spirit.
 Additionally, transpersonal psychology examines the significance of exceptional human experiences that affect who we are becoming.